srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/pi4/source/index.rst

   device_args = auto         ## does not work with anything other than 'auto'

-Changes to default configs for srsLTE core network:
+Changes to default configs for srsRAN core network:

 .. code::

-  sudo nano /root/.config/srslte/epc.conf
+  sudo nano /root/.config/srsran/epc.conf

   [mme]
   mcc = <yourMCC>